lynx-x-ray-observatory/soxs/doc/source/users_guide/spectra.rst

 Math with ``Spectrum`` Objects
 ------------------------------

-Two :class:`~soxs.spectra.Spectrum` objects can be co-added, provided that they have the same energy binning:
+Two :class:`~soxs.spectra.base.Spectrum` objects can be co-added, provided that they have the same energy binning:

 .. code-block:: python